ClemensElflein/xbot_driver_gps/README.md

-# OpenBot Ublox Driver
+# Xbot Ublox Driver
-This repository contains the ublox driver for the OpenBot platform.
+This repository contains the ublox driver for the Xbot platform.

 This implementation differs from other popular ublox ROS drivers in the following points:
 - **Low latency, high throughput:** I want this to support the F9R with its internal sensor fusion.
 No point in having the data after some seconds